aster2709/aster2709/README.md

-👋 Hi, I’m yash.

-🌌 My interests lie in blockchain and web development.

-🌱 I'm a CSE student, will graduate this year.
+🌱 Hihi I'm a CSE student 22, passionate about blockchain and defi.

-👀 Really passionate about working collaboratively, so do hit me up for project ideas.
+👀 I like to indulge in learning and making projects on the fly, including Web Dev, do hit me up if you share the same interests.

 📫 Find me on... https://www.linkedin.com/in/yash2709/